Selling on Amazon vs. Your Own Site: Where is the Best Place to Start?

 Not only can you sell on Amazon or through your own website (both with success), it’s something you should seriously consider.
 It’s the synthesis of both e-commerce strategies into one, unified sales funnel.

-You’ve just stumbled onto the beauty of e-commerce: Using almost every tool at your disposal to direct sales and build a loyal audience, all pointing towards your Amazon product page.
+You’ve just stumbled onto the beauty of e-commerce: Using almost every tool at your disposal to direct sales and build a loyal audience, all pointing toward your Amazon product page.

 Your Amazon online store (and product listings) should remain your focus.
 This is ultimately where most of your customers will be making their purchases, it’s where a large part of your paid advertising efforts should live, and frankly, it’s the place you will have the most support (resources, troubleshooting, logistical ease).